 Rajendra Pachauri (another oil company front)

-Pachauri was on the Board of Directors of the Indian Oil Corporation (January 1999 to September 2003
+"He (Pachauri ) had been on the Board of Directors of the Indian

 On 20 April 2002, Pachauri was elected Chairman of the Intergovernmental Panel on Climate Change, a United Nations panel established by the WMO and UNEP to assess information relevant for understanding climate change.